OWASP/www-staff/projects/202006-GlobalAppSec-Dublin.md

 ### Short Message ("B")

-Following recent developments relating to COVID-19, the OWASP Foundation has made the difficult decision to postpone the Global AppSec Dublin Conference to February 15-19, 2021. <link to blog post>
+Following recent developments relating to COVID-19, the OWASP Foundation has made the difficult decision to postpone the Global AppSec Dublin Conference to February 15-19, 2021. https://owasp.org/events/2020/03/12/dublin-announcement

 ## Overview